rulerofoz/AnotherStockMix/README.md

 StockMix for TrimUI Brick

-This is a small set of changes intended to for the stock TrimUI Brick card.
+This is a small set of changes intended for the stock TrimUI Brick card.

 To use this, copy it to the stock Brick card and overwrite all files when promoted.